The-Ronin-Project/ronin-contract-event-tooling/ronin-contract-json-plugin/src/main/initializer/README.md

 # contract project name here

 This project holds an event / messaging contract.
-See the `ronin-contract-event-tooling` repository for more information.
+See the `ronin-contract-json-tooling` repository for more information.

 To use this plugin, include the following in your plugins section of the Gradle build file: